 There are canonical channels for ICS-20.
 All other channels will have been created accidentally by (inexperienced) relayers and hence have practically no transactions.

-When you go back to the overview, below the visual overview of the entire network you can find a list of the most active zones by IBC volume in USD:
+Zones, you can find a list of the most active zones by IBC volume in USD:

 The list includes very useful information, such as: